stormuk/storm-twitter-for-wordpress/readme.txt

 WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 == Changelog ==

+= 2.0.2 =
+* Be a touch more graceful when Twitter is down or returning invalid data.
+* Please make sure twitter is online before you upgrade - The update invalidates your cache and will display an error if twitter is offline.

+= 2.0.1 =
+* Please make sure twitter is online before you upgrade - The update invalidates your cache and will display an error if twitter is offline.
+* Fix an issue with upgrading from 1.0.6, which turned out to not be an issue at all, and is actually because twitter went down and scared me very much.

 = 2.0.0 =
 * Support multiple screennames